 - Packing fruit for a snack.
 Choosing fruit over chips or candy will provide your body with important nutrients.

 - Eating more whole grains.
-Choose whole grain bread, whole-wheat pasta, brown rice, and high-fiber cereals.
-They are more filling than refined grains such as cookies and pastry.
+Choose whole grain bread, whole grain pasta, brown rice, and high-fiber cereals.
+They are more filling than refined grains such as cookies and pastries.

-- Choosing lean meats.
-Chicken and fish or vegetarian sources of protein such as beans and tofu are much healthier choices than fatty meats.
+- Choosing lean proteins.
+Chicken, turkey, fish and vegetarian sources of protein, such as beans and tofu, contain less fat than other proteins.

 - Eating more servings of fruits and/or vegetables.
 Aim to include one or both at most meals and for snacks.